RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

 \subsection{Galactic Orbits and Rates}

-In Table~\ref{tab:Rates}, we present the Galactic population and formation rates of RR Lyrae from the Single and Binary Channels shown in Figure~\ref{fig:sketch}, as follows from our modelling.
-At present, the Galaxy contains $523~400$ and $58~500$ RR Lyrae from the Single and Binary Channels, respectively.
+In Table~\ref{tab:Rates}, we present the Galactic population and formation rates of single- and binary-made RR Lyrae from the Single and Binary Evolution Channels shown in Figure~\ref{fig:sketch}, as follows from our modelling.
+At present, the Galaxy is predicted to contain $523~400$ and $58~500$ RR Lyrae from the Single and Binary Channels, respectively.

-RR Lyrae from the Single Channel dominate the Galactic population making about $90\,\%$ of the Galactic RR Lyrae.
-In the fiducial model, all the RR Lyrae from the Single Channel are located in the Galactic Halo.
-However, as we discuss further in Section~\ref{sec:Discussion}, the RR Lyrae from the Single Channel may be distributed between the Halo and the Thick Disc depending on the prescription for wind mass loss on the RGB.
-Under a plausible variation of wind mass loss parameters, the Galactic number of RR Lyrae from the Single Channel varies by no more than about $50\,\%$.
-Finally, $38\,\%$ of the RR Lyrae from the Single Channel have a binary companion with a typically large orbital period.
-In such binaries, the RR Lyrae progenitor did not interact with the companion during the red giant phase, evolving effectively as a single star.
+RR Lyrae from the Single Evolution Channel dominate the Galactic population, making about $90\,\%$ of the Galactic RR Lyrae.
+In the fiducial model, all RR Lyrae from the Single Evolution Channel are located in the Galactic Halo.
+However, as we discuss further in Section~\ref{sec:Discussion}, the RR Lyrae from the Single Evolution Channel may be distributed between the Halo and the Thick Disc depending on the prescription for wind mass loss on the RGB.
+Under a plausible variation of wind mass loss parameters, the Galactic number of single-made RR Lyrae varies by no more than about $50\,\%$.
+Finally, $38\,\%$ of the RR Lyrae from the Single Evolution Channel have a binary companion with a typically large orbital period.
+In such single-made binary RR Lyrae, the progenitor did not interact with the companion during the red giant phase, evolving effectively as a single star.

+The binary-made RR Lyrae account for about $10\,\%$ of all the Galactic RR Lyrae.
+However, these systems comprise {\it all} the young and metal-rich RR Lyrae in our models.
+About $10 500$ out of $58 500$ binary-made RR Lyrae reside in the Bulge.
+This is because the turn-off stars in the Bulge have masses $M_{\rm TO, bulge}\gtrsim 1.0\,{\rm M}_\odot$ and require stripping to land in the IS.
+For similar reasons, in our models, the Binary Evolution Channel produces no RR Lyrae in the Thick Disc.